Jake McCarthy Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres have a 4.14 team ERA that ranks 13th across all league pitching staffs.
+- The Padres have a 4.14 team ERA that ranks 14th among all league pitching staffs.

-- Padres pitchers combine to give up 21 total home runs at a clip of 1.1 per game (to rank 16th in baseball).
+- Padres pitchers combine to rank 14th in baseball in home runs allowed (21 total, 1.1 per game).

-- Wacha (2-1 with a 6.06 ERA and 15 strikeouts in 16 1/3 innings pitched) makes the start for the Padres, his fourth of the season.
+- Lugo makes the start for the Padres, his fourth of the season.
+He is 2-0 with a 2.70 ERA and 17 strikeouts through 16 2/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander threw 4 1/3 innings against the Milwaukee Brewers, allowing seven earned runs while surrendering 11 hits.
+- The righty last appeared on Saturday against the Milwaukee Brewers, when he tossed 3 2/3 innings, allowing three earned runs while giving up eight hits.

-- In three games this season, the 31-year-old has an ERA of 6.06, with 8.3 strikeouts per nine innings.
-Opponents are hitting .292 against him.
+- In three games this season, the 33-year-old has a 2.70 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.